For Property Owners

 - National Register Application: Individual Site or District

-The National Register of Historic Places is one of the highest distinctions a building can receive.
-There are more than 440 properties in Richland County listed in the National Register.
-Whether it is an example of high-style architecture or a site where an important event took place, listing in the National Register is an honorary designation; however, it does make a property eligible for tax incentives if rehabilitation is planned for the site.
-A nomination to the National Register requires extensive research into a building's history as well as a detailed architectural description.
+The National Register of Historic Places is one of the highest distinctions a historic site or building can receive.
+There are nearly 200 properties in Richland County listed in the National Register.
+Whether it is an example of high-style architecture or a site where an important event took place, listing in the National Register is an honorary designation.
+However, listing in the National Register can qualify a property for tax incentives if rehabilitation work meets Department of the Interior standards.
+Submitting a nomination to the National Register requires extensive research into a building's history as well as a detailed architectural description.
 Photographs are required for this multi-phased nomination process as well.
-Nominations are reviewed at the state level on a quarterly basis.
+Nominations are reviewed at the state level on a quarterly basis before they are reviewed by the National Park Service.
+This process may take up to a year.
 In addition to completing the nomination forms, Historic Columbia can prepare and present the nomination to the review committee.
+Historic Columbia can also submit historic tax credit forms and Bailey Bill tax abatement documentation as a part of its larger fee-for-service preservation consulting work.

 - Fee for Services